 Once you decide that paying off your house early is a good idea for you, be smart about your strategy.
 Make sure you designate any extra mortgage payments towards the principal balance.
 If you don’t, your lender may be able to apply the money towards future interest payments.
 This defeats the purpose of making those extra payments in the first place.

 If you send in a check each month for your mortgage payment, you can send a second check with a note in the memo line denoting that the payment should go towards the principal only.
 If you pay online, there may be a special field for extra principal payments.
-If not, call your lender to figure out the best way to send in your extra mortgage payments.
+You can also call your lender to figure out the best way to send in your extra mortgage payments.

 Paying off your home early can feel great and can also be a smart financial decision in many cases.
 Just make sure to look at the health of your finances before you get started to make sure you’re prepared for a wide range of future scenarios.